DevJeetShah/DevJeetShah/README.md

    <a href="#"><img src="https://github.com/DevJeetShah/full-stack-app-shutterbug/blob/main/public/images/shuttergif1.gif" alt=""></a>

-   <h4>Shutterbug is a full stack web application built using: JavaScript, CSS, Bootstrap, MongoDB, Express, EJS, Passport and Nodejs</h4>
+   <h4>Shutterbug is a full stack web application for photography enthusiasts to find and meet other photographers in the area.
+The app is built using: JavaScript, CSS, Bootstrap, MongoDB, Express, EJS, Passport and Nodejs</h4>

 </p>